Homepage of the Welcome Service

 - You can visit them without prior registration.
 Contact us at firstname.lastname@example.org if you would like to attend the consultation hour.
 We will then send you the link to the consultation hour as soon as possible.

-Coronavirus FAQ for Guest Researchers
+Coronavirus FAQs for International Researchers

-Which entry restrictions apply to guest researchers who wish to enter Germany?
+Which entry restrictions apply when entering Germany?

 For entry as a guest researcher, I have to prove the necessity of my research activity.
 How can I do that?